Weekend Wood Shop

 This is the moment every woodworker lives for.
 After all the measuring, the stressful glue-ups, and the hours of sanding, you finally apply the finish.
 In the case of a cutting board, it’s food-grade mineral oil.

 As I wiped the oil across the dry, dusty walnut, the wood 'popped.'
 The dull grey transformed into a deep, chocolatey brown.
 The maple strips turned a creamy white.
 The end-grain soaked up the oil like a thirsty sponge, revealing a geometric pattern that actually looked... professional.
-I stood there in my sawdust-covered 'Project Manager' polo shirt and realized I hadn't just built a board.
+I stood there in my sawdust-covered polo shirt and realized I hadn't just built a board.
 I had followed a plan, managed the variables, and produced something that didn't suck.

 Observations on the 'Final Build':

-Is It Worth It?
+Is It Worth the Sawdust?